 Student Center Learning Environments (SCLE's) are learning environments that reflect and support information-based systems, that focus on and support the principles and activities that facilitate learning.
-SCLE's is an approach to design that encourages collaborative and independent learning, multi communications approaches, integration of technology and embraces problem and project-based learning.
+SCLE's is an approach to design that encourages collaborative and independent learning, multiple communications approaches, integration of technology and embraces problem and project-based learning.
+Well-designed career and technical education programs may incorporate many of the SCLE principles.